Lodges and Glamping

 Yavapai Lodge

-Located near the Market Plaza area, this is largest lodging property on the South Rim.
-The Yavapai Lodge offers a cafeteria and some rooms feature air-conditioning.
+Located near the Market Plaza area, this is the largest lodging property on the South Rim.
+The Yavapai Lodge offers a cafeteria, and some rooms feature air-conditioning.

 Find rooms with king beds, two queen beds and accessible and pet-friendly rooms.
-Rooms start at $105 and reservations required.
+Reservations required.

 Phantom Ranch

-Designed by Mary Colter and built in 1922, the lodging at the bottom of the canyon used rock found found on site along with Oregon pine.
-The mule train brought the building materials to the site and the area is still serviced by a mule train.
+Designed by Mary Colter and built in 1922, the lodging at the bottom of the canyon used rock found on site along with Oregon pine.
+The mule train brought the building materials to the site, and the area is still serviced by a mule train.

 My Stay in a Bright Angel Cabin

-For our winter adventure at the Grand Canyon, I choose the Bright Angel cabin for the ambience.
-The historic property offers the perfect backdrop for my kids to conjure up a western adventure.
+For our winter adventure at the Grand Canyon, I chose the Bright Angel cabin for its ambiance.
+The historic property offers the perfect backdrop for my kids to conjure up a Western adventure.

-The cabins feature modern bathrooms and furnishings though it’s a tight fit for most families.
+From the brightly painted, hand-carved doors of the lodge to the log and stone cabins sprinkled along the rim, the kids loved rambling through this property.
+The cabins feature modern bathrooms and furnishings, though it’s a tight fit for most families.
 Most of the Bright Angel cabins include only one queen bed with room for a pack-n-pack or rollaway, though it’s a tight fit.

-The following morning we ate at the Bright Angel Lodge.
-We enjoyed a hearty breakfast with southwestern egg dishes along with traditional options and kids’ menu.
+The following morning, we ate at the Bright Angel Lodge.
+We enjoyed a hearty breakfast with southwestern egg dishes along with traditional options and a kids’ menu.

 Top National Park Lodges